iotcomms/iotcomms-react-webrtc/README.md

 * The video elements must have the id's and attributes as provided in the example
 * video property - indicates if video should be enabled for calls.
 If not, it will use voice only
 * autoRegister property - indicates if the component should send a SIP Register to be able to receive calls
-* sipDomain property - is the SIP domain to be used
+* sipDomain property - is the SIP domain to be used for registration and calls
+* sipServer property - This is an optional property indicating where to connect with the server.
+If this is not set the value of sipDomain is used.
 * sipUser - is the user id to be used for authentication
 * destination - is the remote destination to be called